 I have always been interested in becoming a governor as I’m intrigued to find out what happens “behind the scenes”.
 I was lucky enough to be offered a job at HJS and have thoroughly enjoyed working here since September 2014.
 I am hoping to provide a positive link between the governing body and the staff at school.

 Mrs Nicola McEvoy

-Joining the teaching staff at Heatherside in 2012 and working here for the past four years has been a wonderful experience for me.
+Joining the teaching staff at Heatherside in 2012 and working here for the past six years has been a wonderful experience for me.
 Children and adults alike are friendly and positive and I feel very lucky to be working with such an enthusiastic group of people.
 Having been welcomed so warmly and made to feel a valued part of this successful team has encouraged me to become more involved and to try to improve the pupils’ learning opportunities even further.
 I am a great believer in happy children being the best learners but also that life skills and independence for our youngsters are invaluable.
 I currently work in year six, but have experience of all year groups, including infants and nursery.
 Therefore, I hope to use my hands on experience of our education system to highlight and promote the children’s needs.

 Mr David Stephenson

 We have lived in Fleet for more than 10 years and both of our daughters are enjoying Heatherside Juniors.
 I joined the board as a Parent Governor in September 2016 in the hope of offering something back to the school.

 I am keen that the pupils have the best educational experience that they can at Heatherside Juniors and I am very happy to be able to actively support our school as a governor.
 I sit on both the Finance and Buildings Committee and the Curriculum Committee.